siemdejong/mscthesis/README.md

 - [ ] All references
 - [ ] Acknowledgments

-See the [open issues](https://github.com/siemdejong/mscthesis/issues) for a list of proposed texts (and known issues).
+See the [open issues](https://github.com/siemdejong/mscthesis/issues) for a list of discussions (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>